yosephdev/task-master/README.md

 ## Future Features

-- **Task Creation and Organization:** Allow users to create tasks with details such as title, description, due date, priority level, and status.
+- **Task Creation and Organization:** Allow users to create tasks with details such as due date, priority level, and status.

-- **Collaboration and Sharing:** Support collaboration features such as task assignment, sharing projects or tasks with team members, and commenting on tasks.

 - **Data Export and Import:** Allow users to export task data to common file formats.

+- **User Authentication and Authorization:** Allow users to sign up, log in, and manage their accounts securely.

 ## Testing